 “There are many Lean principles that are applicable within safety.
 Why not look at things from a different view point?
 How about Six Sigma (could be wrong term) and use a metric that measures successful operations completed and any incidents as non-compliance to the system.
 The other great way would be to look at metrics that would get you out in front of incidents….”

 Lean, Six Sigma, and other strategies aren’t necessarily designed specifically to focus on safety, but they can certainly help in this area.
 As most people in manufacturing (and many other) industries know, safety problems are a big source of waste.
-Applying Lean principals can really help to improve safety, and part of that would be to gather the appropriate data by using only helpful metrics.
+Applying Lean principles can really help to improve safety, and part of that would be to gather the appropriate data by using only helpful metrics.

 It’s Just Numbers